 The Five-Year Consolidated Plan establishes the goals the City of Scranton proposes for the next five (5) year period and outlines the specific initiatives the City will undertake to address these goals by encouraging the development of decent housing, promoting a suitable living environment, and expanding economic opportunities.
 The Five-Year Consolidated Plan is a collaborative planning process between the City, the community at large, social service agencies, housing providers, community development groups, and economic development agencies.
 The process was implemented through a series of public meetings, stakeholder surveys, statistical data, and reviews of previous community development plans.

 Maps:

-Included in this Plan in the Exhibits Section are the following maps which illustrate the demographic characteristics of the City of Scranton:
+The following maps which illustrate the demographic characteristics of the City of Scranton: